-- An email platform (like Mailchimp)
+- An email marketing platform like (Mailchimp or Sendinblue)

 And those are just the ongoing subscription payments.
 We haven’t even looked at the one-off costs that spring up around campaigns.

-Marketing campaign costs
+Typical marketing campaign costs

 Aside from your big SaaS payments, there’s another category of expense that marketers deal with often.
 These are the payments that pop up for specific campaigns - both digital and physical.

 For instance, if you need to launch social media or Google AdWords campaigns.
-You might have a set monthly budget for this, or perhaps an opportunity arises and you need to strike quickly.
+You might have a set monthly project budget for this, or perhaps an opportunity arises and you need to strike quickly.

-There’s also physical collateral that you rely on from time to time.
+There’s also physical marketing collateral that you rely on from time to time.
 If you’re going to conference, you’ll need business cards and probably leaflets to hand out to people you meet.
 You may even be printing thousands of leaflets to hand out on the streets - a real classic.

 Clearly, modern startups have no shortage of ways to spend marketing money.
 Exactly how you’ll allocate funds is always going to be case-by-case.